2/06/2006

 These crimes were taboos in the Tito-state; Partisans could only be "heroes".
 But the spirit of revenge and evil lived on in the collective unconscious.
 After the iron brace of communism had fallen away, it was easy to be re-awakened with propaganda and provocation.

 No, no. It was Hitler's army that wrought unprecedented damage on the Balkans.
 The Germans had used the nationalists to murder.
 That was the clever thing about the Nazis.
 They avoided getting their own hands dirty.
 It's clear to me that the revenge was revenge.
-As a writer I can't say that
+As a writer I can't say that I'm for revenge but that's the way it must be seen.

 As a writer, you stand for the opposite of revenge.